DaniWi/RTPL_Project/README.md

 written in Ada with SPARK

 # Authors
-written by Daniel Witsch (XXXXXX) and Stefan Eber #03646974  at Technical University Munich
+written by Daniel Witsch (#03687957) and Stefan Eber #03646974  at Technical University Munich

 # Copyright